 About

-Axlebone follows One Off Makery, established in 2011 in an off-grid shed in the mountains of NSW, which focused on developing a vocabulary of techniques for working with salvaged materials and including local community in creative projects.
-A series of participatory projects ensued and Frugal Arts was formed with a group of local women.
-Together they ran the Frugal Forest Project, which spanned three years, included over 1100 participants from preschool to aged care, and toured to regional galleries around NSW.
+A student of sculptor Ian Gentle, Bryony staged her first solo exhibition in 1997 and received a BCA from University of Wollongong in 1999.
+She established One Off Makery in 2011, in an off-grid shed in the mountains.
+OOM made puppets for urban companies around Australia, including Terrapin, Monkey Baa, Theatre of Image, My Darling Patricia and Born in a Taxi.
+It also focused on developing a vocabulary of techniques for working with salvaged materials and including local community in creative projects.
+A series of participatory works ensued including the Frugal Forest Project, an immersive rainforest installation made entirely from materials headed for landfill.
+The project included over 1100 participants from preschool to aged care, and toured to regional galleries around NSW.

 Frugal Forest premiere at Glasshouse Port Macquarie, 2016. photo Katie Anderson-Kelly and Simon Webber

-In 2019 a six month residency with Terrapin Puppet Theatre in nipaluna/Hobart turned into four years, first as Resident Designer and then as Lead Maker and Head of Workshop.
-In that time a thriving workshop has been established, training makers, producing shows and developing systems for sustainable practice.
-We’ve built three touring shows, a performance tailored for aged care settings, a creative learning program for schools, two roving acts, and an outdoor spectacular in that time.
+In 2019 a residency with Terrapin Puppet Theatre in nipaluna/Hobart turned into five years, as Lead Maker and Head of Workshop and consulting on design and sustainability.
+In that time a thriving workshop was established, training makers, producing shows and developing systems for sustainable practice.
+The workshop built three touring shows, a performance tailored for aged care settings, a creative learning program for schools, two roving acts, and an outdoor spectacular in that time.

 Axlebone pays respect to the lands, waterways and skies that make life possible, and to all those who honour them.
 We live and work, gratefully, on unceded palawa/pakana lands.